byui-cse/cse251-course/week03/prepare.md

 George, 3672
 ```

 Here is an example of using tuples for the argument to the function used for a process pool.
-Notice the output order form the program.
+Notice the output order from the program.
 The first tuple in the list was `(1, 2)`.
 However, it wasn't the first tuple processed by the pool.
 You can't depend on any order of processing while using a pool - you just know that it will be all processed.

 ```Python
 import os